SyedJunaidAli1/testimonials-web-app/README.md

 - [x] testimonials dialoge for submiting testis to db
 - [x] change star for createtestidialog
 - [x] server action for testimonials creations
+- [] server action for testimonials creations add image for pfp
+- [] slug for testimonals
 - [] server action for testimonials creations some bugs like isapproved it not working in and stars default value is not saving
 - [] verify email fnc
 - [x] dashboard